-There are nearly 150 full-time Muslim schools in Britain.
+There are over 180 full-time Muslim schools in Britain.
 Many more committed Muslim parents would like to send their children to a Muslim school.
 What is a Muslim school?
 Are they socially divisive?
 Are they politically correct?
 Here I argue that Muslim schools promote the common good, moral, social and spiritual development of the child thereby producing responsible citizens.

 A Muslim by definition is a person who has submitted him or herself to the Divine will, from whose tongue and hands other people feel safe.
-A person who believes in Goodness and practices, shows respect, consideration and willingness to make sacrifices for others.
+A person who believes in goodness, shows respect, consideration and willingness to make sacrifices for others.

-The 150 Muslim schools in Britain are both primary and single sex secondary.
-These schools do not just teach the national curriculum but enrich it through Islamic Studies, Arabic and Urdu.
-The school ethos is distinctly religious emphasising the role of faith and traditional wisdom.
-Furthermore, Muslim teachers present a role model who make the content of the national curriculum relevant to a Muslim child by contextualising it and ‘Islamising’ it.
+The 180 Muslim schools in Britain are both primary and secondary.
+These schools do not just teach the national curriculum but enrich it through Islamic Studies and Arabic.
+The school ethos is distinctly religious, emphasising the role of faith and traditional wisdom.
+Furthermore, Muslim teachers present a role model who

 From talking to parents, teachers and governors of Muslim schools the following appear as the main reasons for setting up these schools: